 Function 0x17 sys_chan_status Description Gets the status of the channel.
-The meaning of the status bits is channel- specific c, but four bits are recommended as standard: • 0x01: The channel has reached the end of its data • 0x02: The channel has encountered an error • 0x04: The channel has data that can be read • 0x08: The channel can accept data Prototype short sys_chan_status(short channel) C Example short c =; // The channel number sys_chan_status(c); Assembly move.w #\$17,d0 ; Function: sys_chan_status move.w chan,d1 ; Channel number trap #15
+The meaning of the status bits is channel-specific, but four bits are recommended as standard: • 0x01: The channel has reached the end of its data • 0x02: The channel has encountered an error • 0x04: The channel has data that can be read • 0x08: The channel can accept data Prototype short sys_chan_status(short channel) C Example 1 c =; // The channel number nan_status(c); Assembly #\$17,d0 ; Function: sys_chan_status v chan,d1 ; Channel number #15

 Function 0x18 sys_chan_ioctrl Description Send a command to a channel.
 The mapping of commands and their actions are channel-specific.
 The return value is also channel and command-specific.
-In addition to the channel number, the function takes three arguments: • command: the number of the command to execute • buffer: an array of bytes to serve as additional data for the command (may be null) • size: the number of bytes in the buffer Prototype short sys_chan_ioctrl(short channel, short command, unsigned char buffer, short size) C Example short c =; // The channel number cmd =; // The command r = sys_chan_status(c, cmd, 0, 0); // Send simple command Assembly move.v move.v move.v trap # #\$18,d0 ; Function: sys_chan_ioctrl chan,d1 ; Channel number f #1,d2 ; Command 1 f #0,d3 ; Null buffer f #0,d4 ; Buffer is empty f15 fult is in D0
+In addition to the channel number, the function takes three arguments: • command: the number of the command to execute • buffer: an array of bytes to serve as additional data for the command (may be null) • size: the number of bytes in the buffer Prototype short sys_chan_ioctrl(short channel, C Example short c =; // The channel number cmd =; // The command r = sys_chan_status(c, cmd, 0, 0); // Send simple command Assembly move.v #\$18,d0 ; Function: sys_chan_ioctrl chan,d1 ; Channel number f #1,d2 ; Command 1

+'''

+move.l #0,d3 ; Null buffer

+move.w #0,d4 ; Buffer is empty

+trap #15

+; Result is in D0

+'''

-Function 0x19 sys_chan_register Description Register a device driver for a channel device.
-A device driver consists of a structu re that specifies the name and number of the device as well as the various s handler functions that implement the channel calls on a channel for that de vice.
-See the section "Extending the System" below for more information.
-Prototype short sys_chan_register(struct s_dev_chan device) C Example struct s_dev_chan dev; short r = sys_chan_register(&amp;dev); // Register the driver Assembly #\$19,d0 ; Function: sys_chan_register #dev,d1 ; Device descriptor #15
+Function 0x19 sys_chan_register Description Registe er a device driver for a channel device.
+A device driver consists of a structu re that specifies the name and number of the device as well as the various s handler functions that implement the channel calls on a channel for that de that device.
+See the e section "Extending the System" below for more information.
+Prototype short short sys_chan_register(struct s_dev_chan device) C Example t s_dev_chan dev; r = sys_chan_register(&dev); // Register the driver Assembly #\$19,d0 ; Function: sys_chan_register dev,d1 ; Device descriptor #15